ojones44/eloquent-js-book/README.md

 ---

+### Relating to my current coding problems

-I compared this to my current job where I manufacture components through offline CNC programming.
+I have compared this to my current job where I manufacture components through offline CNC programming.
 One can learn how to use CAM software, program a component, and prove that program on a machine without some background knowledge of machining.
 However, problems arise when issues are encountered in that process.